 Moving on to “The Mystic Mullah” this is an interesting passage: The thin, white beam of light collapsed suddenly.
 Quiet again gripped the vicinity, except for the small sounds of the water, which were sufficient to cover other, minor noises.
 A wave nudged the tug into the dock, and the fenders screamed out like condemned souls, as they ground between hull planking and dock piles.

 There was no sound of anything living, no trace that the wielder of the thin-beamed flashlight had moved; yet inshore, toward the end of the dock, where there was a little glow reflected from a distant street light, a shadow moved unexpectedly.
 It was a very large shadow and quite shapeless, with nothing definite enough about it to identify it.

 A bit later, the shadowy figure materialized again, some distance down the street, near where three other figures stood.

-Of course, it’s Doc Savage and not The Shadow but the reader could be excused for getting the two confused here.
+Of course, it is Doc Savage and not The Shadow but the reader could be excused for getting the two confused here.

-So in regards to The Shadow it looks like Lester Dent was having a little fun.
+So in regard to The Shadow, it looks like Lester Dent was having a little fun.